Tweeters are an essential part of a fully equipped car audio setup.

 Connect the power supply

 Before you start tinkering with your car’s audio system, or anything related to its electronics, you’ll want to disconnect your car battery’s negative terminal.
-This is to prevent short circuit.
+This is to prevent short circuits.
 Then, get a soldering iron to solder some speaker wires to your tweeters that you will use to connect it to your car’s audio system.

-It’s important that you connect the right wires to the proper terminals.
+You must connect the right wires to the proper terminals.
 The striped wires belong to the positive terminal, while the black wires belong to the negative terminal.

 Once you’ve done this, you have created passive crossovers for your tweeters.

 Once you have created the passive crossover, all you need to do now is to install them.

 To do this, unscrew the speaker grill and remove the car speaker from its mount.